ljsabc/Fujisaki/README.md

 On a consumer-grade system with 4x3090 graphics cards, and a tweet dataset of 55,498 Tweets of my own tweets, we can expect a training time of *35mins/epoch*, which means the model can be baked within 1-2 hours, or 6-12hours on Colab.

-A general idea is that the loss should be something above 0.8 if the model converges, more importantly, the hyperparameters should be tuned to achieve the best result.
+A general idea is that the validation loss should be something slightly above 1 if the model converges (much different compared to the English corpus).
+We are still checking the hyperparameters to see if we can get a better result.

 ## Credits